How should I prepare mind and body for exams?

 – Include worksheets to check progress and understanding

 Preparing for university entrance or end-of-semester exams can be a stressful time for students, particularly when the stakes are high and when there are so many examinations to revise for at one time.
-While we have thus far introduced the basic concepts (Lesson 1) and materials (Lesson 2) of examinations in this short course on exam preparation, our final focus is on sufficiently preparing the mind and body for those all-important academic assessments.
+While we have thus far introduced the basic concepts (Chapter 1) and materials (Chapter 2) of examinations in this short reader on exam preparation, our final focus is on sufficiently preparing the mind and body for those all-important academic assessments.
 By following the advice below, students should be able to better focus on their exams and as a result achieve higher grades.

 Preparing the Mind